 The Graduate Program provides recent graduates the opportunity to work with world-class industry experts on four of the biggest megaprojects Melbourne has ever undertaken.

-Applications for the 2018 Graduate Program are now open!
+Applications for the 2018 Graduate Program are now closed and being assessed.

 Opportunities are available across the following programs:

 Melbourne Metro Rail Authority (MMRA) offers a Graduate Program for two years including an 18 month structured learning and development program.
 We are also assisting the North East Link Authority and the Western Distributor Authority with their 2018 Graduate intake.

 Our 2016 Graduates are about to finish their program and have secured roles with some of the biggest names in the industry including John Holland, Aurecon, Mott MacDonald and Metro Trains Melbourne.